 National Museum of Iceland

-To better understand the city of Reykjavik and Iceland as a whole, a trip to the National Museum of Iceland is in order.
+To better understand the city of Reykjavik and Iceland as a whole, a trip to one of Iceland’s best museums, the National Museum of Iceland, is in order.
 The museum exhibits take you from the earliest days of Vikings settling here right up to modern day Iceland, and explains the heritage and history of the country and its people.
 Combining artifacts and photography, you’ll come away from a visit here with a better grasp of how Iceland came to be the place it is today.

 Harpa Concert Hall